 The most common beat division is by two, where the pulses come twice as fast as the beats.
 In this situation, when an onset falls on a pulse that comes between beats, the left-hand edge of the symbol appears exactly half-way between two beat lines.
 The fact that the beats are divided by two is indicated at the beginning of the score by writing “/2” after the figure that indicates the number of beats per bar.
 Optionally, the tempo can then be specified in the usual way, with the @ sign following the “/2” and preceding the figure for beats per minute.

-For example, the sports cheer “Two, four, six, eight, who do we appreciate?” is based on a meter of four beats to a bar, with onsets at first coinciding with the beats but then coming twice as fast and implying an underlying pulse that divides the beats by two.
+For example below, the sports cheer “Two, four, six, eight, who do we appreciate?” is based on a meter of four beats to a bar, with onsets at first coinciding with the beats but then coming twice as fast and implying an underlying pulse that divides the beats by two.

 The figures above the hurdle here mean “4 beats per bar, each divided into 2 pulses, at a tempo of 140 beats per minute.”
 To save time, they could be read as “four over two at one-forty,” giving a concise indication of the meter and tempo.

-On the other hand, the American folk song “Risselty, Rosselty” has two beats to a bar with beat division by three.
+On the other hand, the American folk song “Risselty, Rosselty” below has two beats to a bar with beat division by three.
 The triple beat division is indicated by “/3.”
-(The rhythm of the refrain is shown here with specified durations but unspecified pitch.)
+The rhythm of the refrain is shown here with specified durations but unspecified pitch.

 A triple beat division is also often implied by the way jazz drummers play the common “ride” cymbal pattern, with a stroke two-thirds of the way between beats (even though there may be no strokes at the “one-third” position).
 In this case, as usual in jazz, there are four beats to a bar.
 As the tempo can vary widely, no tempo figure is given here.
 (The right-angle bracket with “x∞” indicates that the pattern is repeated indefinitely; see Beats.)

 (Note that “4/4” here does not mean the same as “four-four time” in staff notation.
-“Four-four time” tells you that there are four beats per bar but doesn’t tell you how the beats are divided, whereas in global notation “4/4” tells you that there are four beats per bar, each divided into four pulses.)
+“Four-four time” tells you that there are four beats per bar, each notated as a quarter-note, but doesn’t tell you how the beats are divided, whereas in Global Notation “4/4” tells you that there are four beats per bar, each divided into four pulses.)